Kernix13/dev-tools/Chrome-DevTools.md

 - **_NOTE_**: You can check `localhost` sites!
 - Make sure to run the report in incognito mode to remove influences from cached files
 - This is a huge topic and you have to go thru each error/suggestion one-by-one to try and fix/improve them

+> The notes below here were under the category AUDITS TAB but that is from an older video and I believe these should be under LIGHTHOUSE

+- takes a picture of the page when it runs -
+- it then shows areas for improvement -
+- just because a suggestion is there doesn't mean you have to do it
+- Remove unused CSS - compare to the command `showCoverage`
+- Lighthouse: it’s not called Audits but Lighthouse now – gives ratings based on the performance of the website, gives suggestions to make it perform better
+- You also need to take into account the server you are on – so is it a shared hosting acct or other – he chose everything except Progressive Web App
+- Click `Run Audit` – shows page spped, first contentful paint, performance, accessibility, best practices, SEO, time to interactive, total blocking time
+- It shows Opportunities to make improvements, Diagnostics, Passed Audits, ARIA,

+<div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>